R2Northstar/ModdingDocs/docs/source/squirrel/complex_types.rst

 Tables
 ------
 Tables are similar to arrays but with one primary difference, rather than use a numerical index system tables allow you do define your own indexes, similar to pythons ``dict`` type.
-Creation of a table is done in a similar way to arrays, however may have 2 types declared for the type of the index and the type of the content, much like arrays this will default to ``var`` if ignored
+Creation of a table is done in a similar way to arrays, however may have 2 types declared for the type of the index and the type of the content, like arrays this will default to ``var`` if ignored

 There are multiple ways to define a table with the ``[]`` when declaring a key you type a literal